top of page

 scarf of Cunera (4th/5th century)

-The slay queen was accused by her husband the king for the murder.
-She was flogged by her husband without any mercy, and evicted from the palace.
-For three days she wandered on Heimenberg (as said, also written as Haymonsberg) hill.
-Madness came over her and she ripped off her clothes.
-Until finally out of total desperation she threw herself from the cliffs above the River Nederrijn and broke her neck.
+The slay queen was accused by her husband, the king, of murder.
+She was flogged by her husband without any mercy and evicted from the palace.
+For three days, she wandered on Heimenberg Hill, as said, also written as Haymonsberg.
+Madness came over her, and she ripped off her clothes.
+Until finally, out of total desperation, she threw herself from the cliffs above the River Nederrijn and broke her neck.
 An example followed by the beautiful Lore Lay more upstream the same river at Sankt Goarshausen, centuries later.
-The king, impressed by the whole affair, promptly converted to Christianity and had a church built too.
+The king, impressed by the whole affair, promptly converted to Christianity and had a church built, too.
 Or were the king’s deeds inspired by his grief for losing his not-so-innocent sweet love?
-We’ll never know.
-What we do know, however, is that ever since the queen’s death Heimenberg hill is a haunted place.
-For those readers who wonder what happened to the chamberlain, well she was beheaded.
+We will never know.
+What we do know, however, is that ever since the queen’s death, Heimenberg Hill is a haunted place.
+For those readers who wonder what happened to the chamberlain; well she was beheaded.

 After Cunera’s death many sick people were healed at her grave, and it was also believed that Cunera prevented ships on the river from perishing.
 Comparable with Saint Goar of Aquitaine who prevented ships from being wrecked by the dangerous rapids and whirlpools upstream the River Rhine at the Lorelei rock.
 Including two early-medieval Frisian skippers annex merchants, and one of their haulers, who were saved by Saint Goar (Lebecq 1983).
-Read our blog post Little prayers at the Lorelei rock.
+Read our blog post Late Little Prayers at the Lorelei Rock.
+Reckless Rhine Skippers in Distress.

 For a second time the body of Cunera was unearthed.
 Despite many centuries had passed, Willibrord found Cunera’s body untouched and with the scarf still around her neck.
-The miracle of a perfectly preserved corpse after many centuries is something we have seen before with Saint Fris; check our blog post Like Father, Unlike Son.
-Willibrord had the corpse transferred from Cunerabergje to the church of Rhenen, officially promoting Cunera to saint.
-Her attributes are a key and a scarf.
-What else?
-After Cunera’s canonization, Rhenen started to attract pilgrims.
-The time of pilgrimage coincided with the horse market of Rhenen.
-In the year 1552, Charles V had granted the city the right to have an annual horse fair.
-The name Paardenmarkt ‘horse market’ situated on the river forelands of Rhenen reminds of this former market.
+The miracle of a perfectly preserved corpse after many centuries is something we have seen before with Saint Fris; check our blog post Like Father, Unlike Son—un saint frison en France.
+Willibrord had Cunera’s body transferred from the Cunerabergje to the church in Rhenen, thereby officially recognizing her as a saint.
+Her traditional attributes became the key—symbolizing the claves regni or 'keys of the kingdom'—and the scarf with which she was martyred.
+What more fitting emblems for a saint of service and sacrifice?

 Besides being the protector of horses and cattle, Saint Cunera also became a saint against chokes or, notably, when a fishbone got stuck in ones throat (Papasidero 2019).
 All associated with the cause of her death of course; being strangled at her neck with a scarf.